 Note: The U.S. Department of Education data compiled in the Bandwidth and BlueLight analysis is housed in the Campus Safety and Security Data Analysis online portal, visible at this link.
 Non-property-related crimes are defined as all reported criminal incidents that exclude burglary, auto theft and arson.
 The Bandwidth-BlueLight commissioned study of 1,000 college students occurred in July 2015.

-Bandwidth is the business-grade CPaaS company powered by the nation’s largest VoIP network.
+Bandwidth is the business-grade CPaaS company powered by their own nationwide all-IP network.
 Bandwidth’s solutions are shaping the future of how we connect—with embedded voice and text for mobile apps and large-scale enterprise level solutions, and a category disrupting WiFi-first mobile phone service.
-At the core of Bandwidth’s offering are communications APIs that allow companies to launch and scale next generation apps and solutions using the nation’s largest VoIP network.
+At the core of Bandwidth’s offering are communications APIs that allow companies to launch and scale next generation apps and solutions using Bandwidth’s own all-IP network.
 Bandwidth’s APIs provide easy access to phone number provisioning, voice calling, messaging and emergency services, all built atop Bandwidth’s own nationwide network.

 BlueLight is an everyday safety service that also provides enhanced emergency calling on college campuses.
 Its innovative call routing technology revolutionizes mobile emergency response.
 The company’s growing network includes college campuses, corporate campuses, ski resorts and municipal law enforcement.
 For more information or to download the application, visit http://www.getbluelight.com.